martinberlin/udpx/README.md

 ## Additional libraries

-**S or "Little Stream"** is an an embedded streaming library for embedded devices.
-Is simple data transport layer that is meant to be used in the UDPX project that both is small as possible, and made for real-time applications, which has the ability to be compressed.
-And it also overcomes the maximum transport size limit of the ESP32 on Arduino framework, since you cannot receive an UDP bigger than 1470 bytes, S takes care of joining the data for you having a callback that get's called once it receives the last package.
-S is being currently tested and implemented in the **testing/s** branch of this repository.

 **Pixels** is a binary transport protocol.
 A way to send bytes to an ESP32 that are after arrival decoded and send to a RGB / RGBw Led strip.

 Both where developed by Samuel and are used by UDPX.
 This firmware a part of integrating this libraries has the MQTT part to register in Pixelpusher.
 Although all this is evolving and in the future they will be a [GO api](https://github.com/IoTPanic/pixelpusher) that may handle this part as well.

+Not on this branch:
+**S or "Little Stream"** is an an embedded streaming library for embedded devices.
+Is simple data transport layer that is meant to be used in the udpx project that both is small as possible, and made for real-time applications, which has the ability to be compressed.
+And it also overcomes the maximum transport size limit of the ESP32 on Arduino framework, since you cannot receive an UDP bigger than 1470 bytes, S takes care of joining the data for you having a callback that get's called once it receives the last package.
+S is being currently tested and implemented in the **testing/s** branch of this repository.

 ## Mission of this originally was